nrdxp/nrd.sh/content/blog/everything-is-a-trust-decision.md

 Why three and not four?
 Because there are three things in the picture: the claim, the checker, and the record's growth.
-Each condition is one of them failing.
-There is no fourth part to fail.
+Each condition is one of them failing, and there is no fourth part to fail.
 That is why the count is a theorem and not a taxonomy someone liked.

-"Latest" fails the third condition.
-That single fact is why every transparency log in production had to grow a liveness layer: gossip, witnesses, freshness checks.
-Certificate Transparency shipped inclusion proofs and consistency proofs and then found it needed gossip on top.[^ct] The field found that by getting burned; the calculus says it had to be so.
-Readers from distributed systems will recognize the third condition from the other side.
-CALM says a monotone specification needs no coordination, and our watcher is that coordination, bought per claim.
-What CALM has no analogue for is the checker leg, and what the calculus adds is that the three conditions are exhaustive.[^calm]
+"Latest" fails the third condition, and that one fact is why every transparency log in production had to grow a liveness layer: gossip, witnesses, freshness checks.
+Certificate Transparency shipped inclusion and consistency proofs and then found it needed gossip on top.[^ct] The field found that by getting burned; the calculus says it had to be so.
+Distributed-systems people will recognize the third condition from the other side: CALM says a monotone specification needs no coordination, and our watcher is that coordination, bought per claim.
+CALM has no analogue for the checker leg, and what the calculus adds is that the three conditions are exhaustive.[^calm]

 The three conditions say nothing about your domain, and that is the design lever.
 The calculus does not know what an entry means, what a signature is, or what a build does.
 It fixes the procedure for knowing and leaves every one of those choices to you, which means they are yours to get right.
-Before you build, classify the claims your system will live or die on, because the classification tells you which of them can be checked once and which will have to be checked forever, and nothing you build afterward can move a claim across that line.
+So classify the claims your system will live or die on before you build, because the classification tells you which can be checked once and which will have to be checked forever, and nothing you build afterward can move a claim across that line.

-One honest note on where the checking stops.
+One note on where the checking stops.
 "A checker of the power you actually have" is a parameter, and the machine checks the biconditional at two settings of it: unlimited power, and merely computable.
 Polynomial time, the setting most developers care about, is future work in the paper.
 I do not think that weakens anything.
-At any power a checker either exists or it does not, so the count of three is the same theorem at every setting; what changes at polynomial time is the floor, because our proofs take the hash as absolutely binding and a polynomial version would have to take it as computationally binding, which makes it a theorem in cryptography with hardness assumptions and security parameters, on a trusted base that has no usable definition of polynomial time yet.
+At any power a checker either exists or it does not, so the count of three is the same theorem at every setting.
+What changes at polynomial time is the floor: our proofs take the hash as absolutely binding, and a polynomial version would have to take it as computationally binding, which makes it a theorem in cryptography with hardness assumptions and security parameters, on a trusted base that has no usable definition of polynomial time yet.
 I expect it to follow with the partition untouched.